The Best Restaurants In Oakland guide image

 Champa Garden is located on a residential corner in East Oakland’s Ivy Hill and is the spot for Lao, Thai, and Vietnamese specialties that are bright, flavorful, and just really damn good.
 The best move is coming here with people you like, and kicking off this casual lunch or dinner with the Champa Sampler (a name we’d get tattooed on our left rib).
 It’s served on a plate shaped like a boat, and shows off the restaurant’s greatest hits—Lao sausages, fried rice ball salad, crispy spring rolls, and lettuce wraps.

-Because this is the Bay Area, we’ll always embrace any place serving excellent lunch specials with BBQ chicken or curries with a side of rice for under $13 dollars.
+Because this is the Bay Area, we’ll always embrace any place serving excellent lunch specials with BBQ chicken or curries with a side of rice for under $13.
 Enter Vientian Cafe—the standout Lao, Thai, and Vietnamese spot in East Oakland.
 But also come here for the flavorful deep-fried rice with fermented pork ($12.95), the perfectly spicy, fresh papaya salad ($12.95), and the sweet-tangy angel wings ($10.95).
 You’ll also want to ask for the separate menu of Lao specials, which includes a tangy fermented sausage.

-The Trinidadian restaurant on High Street in Oakland is a literal bright spot, pure joy in restaurant form: on any given day, you might see live music or Caribbean dancers performing on the sidewalk out front.
+The Trinidadian restaurant on High Street in Oakland is a literal bright spot and pure joy in restaurant form: on any given day, you might see live music or Caribbean dancers performing on the sidewalk out front.
 The same warm energy is infused into every dish—thick chicken roti stuffed with chickpeas and potatoes, an herby, life-changing jerk chicken that slowly builds heat on the tongue, and fall-off-the-bone curry chicken dinners served with beautiful pelau rice and deep-fried plantains.
 Always grab a housemade tropical juice, like sorrel or mauby.
 There are no seats inside, but just a few tables on the sidewalk.

 We always feel like we’re hanging out at home with our aunts and uncles and our fifth cousin’s cousin whenever we go to Lucky Three Seven.
 This casual Filipino takeout spot on Fruitvale Ave. is a family-run operation, which means friendly service and classic adobo, pork and chicken tocino served with a fried egg over rice, garlicky chicken wings, and the longest lumpia we’ve ever seen.
 Walk up to the outside window to order (it’s cash-only), and grab a stool on the patio.
 All dishes are made-to-go, but you should absolutely stay awhile.